This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The Journal of Diabetes and Metabolic Disorders published a study systemically reviewing the literature for plants that have anti-obesity properties and discovered that black cumin seed oil was an effective natural weight loss aid.

-A 2020 randomized clinical trial involving 45 women who were overweight or obese had each subject take 2,000 mg of black seed oil each day for eight weeks.
+A 2020 randomized clinical trial involving 45 women who were overweight or obese had each subject take 2,000 milligrams of black seed oil each day for eight weeks.
 The results included reduced appetite, decreased body mass index (BMI), weight loss, body fat loss and waist circumference loss.

 A 2018 systematic review and meta-analysis of 11 placebo-controlled clinical trials also revealed the ability of a black seed supplement to help lower body weight.